philiptaron/systemd/systemd-258/posts/45-cgroupv1-removal.md

 This allowed us to remove a lot of code and simplify the logic of cgroup handling quite substantially.
 The removal is not 100% complete, at various places there are still some fragments of support lurking, but the key parts are all gone now.

-And if you still run software that doesn't do `cgroupv2`, then it's really time to get it updated.
+And if you still run software that doesn't support `cgroupv2`, then it's really time to get it updated.

 Good riddance, `cgroupv1`, it was a good time with you, as long as we didn't have something better!